 How Applicants Are Selected

-Approximately 36 participants are selected each year in a highly competitive selection process that includes a detailed essay-based application and interviews by staff members, Sorensen alumni, and regional leaders.
-The Sorensen Institute typically receives more than three times as many applications for the Political Leaders Program each year as there are available spaces in the class.
+Approximately 36 participants are selected each year in a highly competitive selection process that includes a detailed essay-based application and interviews by staff members, Sorensen alumni, and/or regional leaders.
+The Sorensen Institute typically receives more than three times as many applications for the Political Leaders Program each year as there are available spaces in the cohort.

-One essential goal of the selection process is to ensure that the program participants reflect the demographic and geographic makeup of the state.
-Each class has a balance between Republicans and Democrats, in addition to participants who have other party or no party affiliations.
-This composition is critical to the effectiveness of the program and influences our selection process.
+A key goal of the selection process is to enable the Sorensen Institute to build program cohorts that reflect Virginia's diversity -- including race, ethnicity, gender, region, and employment in the public, private, and nonprofit sectors.
+We seek in each cohort to have a balance between Republicans and Democrats, in addition to participants who have other party or no party affiliations.
+This balanced cohort composition is important to the effectiveness of the program and influences our selection process.

-If you would like to refer someone to our Political Training Program, please visit our referrals page.
+If you would like to refer someone to our Political Leaders Program, please visit our referrals page.

 - September – mid November: Applications accepted for next year's class